-This year Te Wiki o Te Reo Māori (Māori Language Week) is on from 10 to 16 Mahuru (September).
+This year Te Wiki o Te Reo Māori (Māori Language Week) will run from 14 ki 20 Mahuru (14 to 20 September).

 Join in with Ngā Kete Wānanga o Ōtautahi (Christchurch City Libraries) and our efforts to strengthen te reo Māori.